 - a business, government or other entity who has suffered a loss due to another person’s criminal acts.2

-“Losses” include (but are not limited to):
+In calculating restitution, financial losses are deemed to include (but are not limited to):

-- stolen, damaged or destroyed property,
+- stolen, damaged or destroyed property (property damage),

 - medical and/or therapy bills,

 - lost wages if the victim was unable to work due to the crime (which includes court and travel time),

 - damage to a business or its property, and

 - any reasonable attorneys’ fees that were incurred by trying to collect the ordered restitution.3

 Victim restitution (sometimes referred to as a restitution order) is different from general restitution (which is also referred to as a restitution fine).

 As West Covina criminal defense attorney John Murray4 explains, “Victim compensation is money that the defendant pays directly to the victim for his/her wrongdoing.
 A restitution fine is money that a criminal defendant pays in every case to the state’s Restitution Fund which helps support the California Victims Compensation Fund.
 This amount varies depending on whether the defendant was convicted of a misdemeanor or a felony and ranges from $100 to $10,000.”5